JPPhotonics/PhIDO-Release/README.md

 - **Environment Variable**: `DEEPSEEK_API_KEY`

 **Note that** `OPENAI_API_KEY` **must be set in addition to any other model api key as PhIDO uses GPT models for formatting entity extraction results via pydantic.**
-Other models offered by API providers above may also work but have not been tested.
+Other models not listed above but offered by API providers above may also work but have not been tested.

 ## 🔄 Workflow Modes